Dylan Lee: Atlanta Braves

 Lee signed a minor league contract with the Atlanta Braves on April 15, 2021.
 He spent the 2021 minor league season with the Gwinnett Stripers, going 5–1 with one save and a 1.58 ERA and 52 strikeouts over 45 2/3 innings.

-On September 22, 2021, Lee was added to the active roster and promoted to the major league for the first time.
+On September 22, 2021, Lee was added to the active roster and promoted to the major leagues for the first time.
 He pitched in relief against the New York Mets on October 1, yielding one hit and recording his first strikeout in his major league debut.
-On October 8, it was announced that Lee was among the Braves relievers to make the team’s postseason roster.
-Lee did not pitch in any games during the National League Division Series against the Milwaukee Brewers and he was initially left off the roster as the Braves advanced to the National League Championship Series against the Los Angeles Dodgers.
+On October 8, it was announced Lee was among the Braves relievers to make the postseason roster.
+Lee did not pitch in any games during the National League Division Series against the Milwaukee Brewers and was initially left off the roster as the Braves advanced to the National League Championship Series against the Los Angeles Dodgers.
 However, when Huascar Ynoa suffered a shoulder injury, Lee was once again added to the roster.
 He remained with the team as they advanced to the World Series against the Houston Astros.
 On October 30, it was announced he would start Game 4 of the World Series against Zack Greinke.
 He is the first pitcher in MLB history to make a first major league start in a World Series game.
 Prior to his start in the 2021 World Series, he only had two regular season big league appearances, the fewest career appearances for a starting pitcher in World Series history.
-However, Lee was pulled after facing four batters, giving up two walks, one hit and one run while recording only one out.
+However, Lee was pulled after facing only four batters, giving up two walks, one hit and one run while recording only one out.

-Lee began the 2022 season with Triple A Gwinnett.
-He was promoted to the major league roster on April 19, 2022.
+Lee began the 2022 season with Triple A Gwinnett, then was promoted to the major league roster on April 19, 2022.
 The Braves optioned Lee back to Gwinnett on April 21.
 He returned to the major leagues on May 23 and remained there for the remainder of the 2022 season.
 Lee earned his first career victory on June 13.
 In 46 games, Lee had a 5-1 record and a 2.13 ERA.

+In 2023, Lee posted a 3.10 ERA across 20 appearances out of the bullpen before he was placed on the injured list on May 19 with left shoulder inflammation.
+He was transferred to the 60-day injured list on June 30.
+Lee was activated from the injured list on September 1.
+In 24 total games for Atlanta, he recorded a 4.18 ERA with 24 strikeouts in 23 2/3 innings pitched.
+On September 12, it was announced Lee would miss the remainder of the season after he was placed on the injured list with left shoulder inflammation.
+On October 13, 2023, Lee underwent surgery to address shoulder inflammation in his left elbow.